-The son of Henry Ogle Bell-Irving of Vancouver, British Columbia, Alan Duncan Bell-Irving transferred to the Royal Flying Corps from the Gordon Highlanders.
+The third son of Henry Ogle Bell-Irving of Vancouver, British Columbia, Alan Duncan Bell-Irving transferred to the Royal Flying Corps from the Gordon Highlanders.
 While serving as an observer with 7 Squadron in 1915, he was shot down in September and was wounded in action in December.
 He recovered and received Royal Aero Club Aviator's Certificate 2664 on a Maurice Farman biplane at military school, Farnborough on 31 March 1916.
 Posted to 60 Squadron in May 1916, he was shot down for the second time on 21 October.
 On 9 November 1916, he was wounded again when he was shot down for the third and final time by Otto Höhne.
 Bell-Irving served with the Royal Canadian Air Force during World War II and attained the rank of Air Commodore.

 Appears in some sources as Allan Duncan Bell-Irving.